Business and Other Risks

 In the event of deficiencies or flaws, or interruption of services, the Group may have to initiate product recalls or repairs, engage in system recovery work, pay damages to customers or suffer opportunity losses, all of which would negatively impact Group sales and profitability.

-Moreover, it would also ruin the Group’s reputation and profitability, in the unlikely event that the Group missed judgement about countermeasures against defects of the Group’s products and services, or improper conducts were operated by the Group’s organization.
+Moreover, it would also ruin the Group’s reputation and profitability, in the unlikely event that the Group missed judgement about countermeasures against defects of the Group’s products and/or services, or improper conducts were operated by the Group’s organization.